 Night Safari.
 Singapore Zoo is one of the best zoos in the world and the Night Safari ($32) is consistently rated as the best attraction in Singapore.
 It opens at 7.30 pm but get there early or expect big queues.
 You can watch shows and explore the trails in the darkness and ride the tram to witness nocturnal animals among the landscaped design (no cages).

 Singapore Flyer.
-The Singapore Flyer is the world’s largest observation wheel and riding it a night ($30) will give you spectacular views over the modern CBD, Marina Bay and the Colonial District and out to the South China District.
-The city really does looks amazing at night but you can also enjoy the views from a high rise bar but after the cost of a drink you won’t save that much money.
+The Singapore Flyer is the world’s largest observation wheel and riding it a night ($30) will give you spectacular views over the modern CBD, Marina Bay Sands and the Colonial District and out to the sea.
+The city really does looks amazing at night but you can also enjoy the views from a high rise bar but after the cost of a drink you won’t save that much money!

-Marina Bay Sands β everyone wants to have a swim in the amazing infinity pool with stunning views over Singapore but it’s for guests only with room prices from about $300 a night.
-I haven’t found a way to sneak in yet β but I’m open to ideas!Β You can purchase a $23 admission ticket but you still can’t use the pool.
+Marina Bay Sands – everyone wants to have a swim in the amazing infinity pool with stunning views over Singapore but it’s for guests only with room prices from about $300 a night.
+I haven’t found a way to sneak in yet – but I’m open to ideas!
+You can purchase a $23 admission ticket to go up to the Skypark Observation Deck but you still can’t use the pool.
 Better to just purchase a drink in the restaurant if you really want to go up there but without being able to swim in the amazing pool it’s hardly worth it.
 I can only dream about swimming on top of the world at expensive Marina Bay Sands Hotel!

 Thanks to the staff at Sleepy Kiwi Hostel who helped me with information about free things to do and saving money when backpacking Singapore.